DoMy91/ReviewIt/README.md

 # ReviewIt
-An android application focused on writing/reading reviews which encourages users to actively partecipate by putting them in competition with each other.
+An android application focused on writing/reading reviews which encourages users to actively participate by putting them in competition with each other.